How to Cook and Eat Seafood Sustainably in Ireland This Spring

 Hake is the underrated workhorse of the Irish fishmonger's slab.
 It's flakier than cod, with a slightly sweeter flavour and a thin skin that crisps up fast.
 From well-managed Irish and Iberian fisheries, it's a genuinely sustainable option at a price that doesn't require justification.

-It takes robust flavours well — chorizo, smoked paprika, capers, white wine.
-The cooking time is shorter than most people expect and two minutes per side over a medium-high heat is usually enough.
-If it's flaking at the edges, you've already gone too far.
+Hake takes robust flavours well including chorizo, smoked paprika, capers, and white wine.
+The cooking time is shorter than most people expect and 2 minutes per side over a medium-high heat is usually enough.
+If it's flaking at the edges, you've gone a little over but you’ll be better equipped the next time you cook hake.

 Lemon Sole

 It's also a good choice for anyone who wants a lighter weeknight meal without compromising on quality.
-The fish is delicate, and it won't forgive a crowded pan or a distracted cook.
-So lucky for you it will cook quickly!
+The fish is delicate and cooks quickly.

 Haddock